Asian-Style Cold Noodle Dishes

 A friend claimed this menu item, known as A-1, was her favorite thing ever, which I mistook for hyperbole.
 But I was curious.
 Well, after ordering it and taking one bite, I was in love and certainly wasn’t prepared for a long-distance relationship with this noodle dish so I made my own version of Cold Cucumber–Chile Noodles.

-These nutty, saucy chilled noodles are irresistibly enticing.
+These nutty, saucy chilled gluten-free noodles are irresistibly enticing.
 And because they’re served cold, they make a lovely and convenient addition to a buffet or party meal as an appetizer or main dish.
 Recipe and photos from Gluten-Free Tips and Tricks for Vegans by Jo Stepaniak ©2016.
 Reprinted by permission of The Book Publishing Company. more→

 I don’t know about you, but I consider ramen a primary cheap-eats food group, and this take on it has major protein and flavor punch.
 Keep some ramen noodles on hand for quick and easy salads like this one.
 Thanks to bagged slaw mix and baked marinated tofu (both found in most supermarkets), it only takes minutes to assemble.
 Reprinted from The Book of Veganish by Kathy Freston & Rachel Cohn ©2016, by arrangement with Pam Krauss Books, a member of Penguin Group U.S., a Penguin Random House Company. more→